mikengovn/nuoi-sen/nuoi-sen-web/README.md

 - Tap **Nuôi Sen** to fertilize — the mascot hops, hearts burst, and it grows one stage.
 - The bar fills toward the 🎁 gift; reach stage 9 (the golden lotus) to see **"Sen đã nở!"**.
 - **↻** (top-left) restarts. **🔊 / 🔇** (top-right) toggles sound.

 ---

-## 🛠️ Notes on the port

-- The canvas renders in the original **736 × 1318** logical space (scaled to fit any screen crisply via `devicePixelRatio`), so every element keeps its exact position from `main.py`.
-- The two `petal.gif` / `heart.gif` animations (500+ frames combined) are replaced by
-  lightweight JavaScript particle systems that reproduce the same effect at any resolution.
-- Audio uses `HTMLAudioElement`, which works from `file://` and satisfies mobile gesture/autoplay rules once you tap **Start**.

----